ember-fastboot/ember-cli-fastboot/README.md

 where there is no DOM, we do not invoke either `didInsertElement` nor `willInsertElement` hooks.

+### No jQuery

+Running most of jQuery requires a full DOM.
+Most of jQuery will just not be supported when running in FastBoot mode.
+One exception is network code for fetching models, which we intended to support, but doesn't work at present.

 ### No `index.html`

 Built apps evaluated traditionally in the browser render your